Johanne Charest

 Johanne Charest (born 9 February 1975) is a Canadian chess player who holds the FIDE title of Woman International Master (WIM, 1996).
 She is a Canadian Women's Chess Championship winner (1996).

-Biography

 In the late 1990s and early 2000s, Charest was one of Canada leading chess players.
 In 1996, she won Canadian Women's Chess Championship.
 In 2000, Johanne Charest participated in Women's World Chess Championship by knock-out system and in the first round lost to Marta Zielińska.

 Johanne Charest played for Canada in the Women's Chess Olympiad: